jklymak/Phy426/docs/Labs/index.md

 have a few slides prepared from your pictures and/or movies in case you got a better version of the demo previously.
 You should also show any data you collected as you varied parameters during the demo or in your prep before the demo.
-If you were given power laws or dependencies in the write up or you found some on your own show that the experiment follows those dependencies.
+If you were given power laws or dependencies in the write up, or you found some on your own, show that the experiment follows those dependencies.
 Or if it does not, discuss what experimental issues prevent us from seeing them.
+Perhaps you will not have time to cover multiple values in parameter space during the in-person demo, but your write-up should include some.

 ### Write up: